 As an adult, the young person must demonstrate self-advocacy by actively requesting those same services and supports for themself.

-In this workshop, families and professionals will learn: NYC families & professionals are welcome.
-Presented by the Bronx School-Age Family and Community…
+In this workshop, you’ll learn: NYC families & professionals are welcome.
+Presented by the Staten Island Early Childhood Family and Community Engagement (FACE)…

 People with disabilities taking the GED (General Educational Development) test to earn a high school equivalency diploma may apply for alternate test formats and special testing accommodations.